Global Geometry Is Not Enough for Vision Representations: Functional Sensitivity

 \subsection{Mechanisms of Functional Rank Collapse}

+The final-layer JER values in \cref{tab:leaderboard} are the endpoint of layer-wise spectral trajectories that differ qualitatively across objective families.
+We characterize these trajectories through the full singular-value spectrum at the encoder output (\cref{fig:jacobian_spectrum}) and the depth-resolved effective rank (\cref{fig:jacobian_depth}); together they reveal \emph{where} the rank gap observed at the output originates.

-This difference is further reflected in the full singular value spectra of the input-output Jacobian, shown in \cref{fig:jacobian_spectrum}.
+The Jacobian singular-value spectra are shown in \cref{fig:jacobian_spectrum}.
 Variance-decorrelation models such as Barlow Twins exhibit a comparatively flat, slowly decaying spectrum, indicating uniform sensitivity across many input directions.
 In contrast, CLIP, DINOv2, and MAE display rapid spectral decay, concentrating functional sensitivity in a small number of dominant modes.
 This collapse explains the reduced effective rank observed for these models.

 To localize the source of this functional collapse, we track the Jacobian Effective Rank across network depth (\cref{fig:jacobian_depth}).
 Barlow Twins preserves a high effective rank throughout the backbone, indicating distributed sensitivity at all stages of processing.
 In contrast, CLIP and DINOv2 exhibit a pronounced mid-network collapse (blocks 5–8), with DINOv2 briefly dropping to rank 4 before partial recovery.
 MAE maintains high rank through the backbone but collapses sharply at the projection layer, suggesting that its functional bottleneck is introduced only at the output interface.